Weighing the Pros and Cons to Working at Home

 - Tax deductions – These can be great if you work at home.
 Expenses related to your job may be deductible on your tax return, and if you are eligible, do not forget to utilize the home office deduction.
 On your tax form 1040, you are able to deduct one-half of your self-employment tax.
 As always, consult a tax professional regarding all tax-related matters.

-- Being around family more – This is priceless.
+- Being around family more – Is priceless.

 - Homeschool – If you have a desire to homeschool your children, you will be able to set aside time to do so while supporting your family financially.